lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 Application development might be more efficient in a Debian container that is [supported for about five years](https://wiki.debian.org/LTS).
 To summarize the approach: the yocto powered base system gives the hardware vendor the ability to quickly support new hardware.
-At the same time the application developer enjoys a stable container based environment with long term support.
+At the same time the application developer enjoys a stable container based development and deployment environment with long term support.

 On very complex deployments with multiple involved companies it might even make sense to deploy multiple containers to a target system to get the best possible separation of concerns.